Professors in the United States: Tenured and tenure-track positions

 A decision to reject a candidate for tenure normally requires that the individual leave the institution within two years (under the AAUP tenure guidelines).
 Otherwise, tenure is granted along with promotion from assistant to associate professor.
 Although tenure and promotion are usually separate decisions, they are often highly correlated such that a decision to grant a promotion coincides with a decision in favor of tenure, and vice versa.
 Promotion to associate professor usually results in an increased administrative load and membership on committees that are restricted to tenured faculty.

 Some people remain at the level of associate professor throughout their careers.
 However, most will apply for the final promotion to full professor; the timeline for making this application is more flexible than that for assistant to associate positions and the associate professor does not normally lose his/her job if the application is rejected.
 As with promotion from assistant to associate professor, promotion from associate to full professor involves review at multiple levels, similar to the earlier tenure/promotion review.
 This includes external reviews, decisions by the department, recommendations by members of other departments, and high-ranking university officials.
 Usually, this final promotion requires that the individual has maintained an active research program and excellent teaching, in addition to taking a leadership role in important departmental and extra-departmental administrative tasks.
 Full professor is the highest rank that a professor can achieve (other than in a named position) and is seldom achieved before a person reaches their mid-40s.
 The rank of full professor carries additional administrative responsibilities associated with membership on committees that are restricted to full professors.

 Two-year community colleges that award tenure often use the "professor" ranking system as well.
 Candidates for tenure at those institutions would not normally need to hold a PhD, only the degree necessary (usually a master's) for employment as an instructor.

 Non-tenure-track positions

 Individuals in these positions who typically (though not always) focus on teaching undergraduate courses do not engage in research (except in the case of "research professors"), may or may not have administrative or service roles, and sometimes are eligible for job security that is less strong than tenure.
-They may still be referred to casually as "professor" and be described by the common-noun "professor", whether or not they officially designated that position title by the university or college.
+They may still be referred to casually as "professor" and be described by the common-noun "professor", whether or not they have been officially designated that position title by the university or college.
 Likewise, the term "instructor" is very generic and can be applied to any teacher, or it can be a specific title (tenure or tenure-track) depending upon how an institution chooses to use the term.